hidglobal/oauth-2.0-sdk-with-openid-connect-extensions/README.txt

 		  then generate the appropriate responses;

-		- Parse and process requests at the OpenID Connect Client Registration Endpoint, then generate the appropriate responses.
+		- Parse and process requests at the OpenID Connect Client Registration Endpoint, then generate the appropriate responses;

 		- Parse and process requests at the OpenID Connect End-Session (Logout) Endpoint.

 	* Developing OpenID Connect relying party (RP) clients:

-		- Make requests to an OpenID Connect Authorisation Endpoint and parse the responses;
+		- Make requests to an OpenID Connect Authorisation Endpoint and process the responses;

-		- Make requests to an OpenID Connect Token Endpoint and parse the responses;
+		- Make requests to an OpenID Connect Token Endpoint and process the responses;

-		- Make requests to an OpenID Connect UserInfo Endpoint and parse the responses;
+		- Make requests to an OpenID Connect UserInfo Endpoint and process the responses;

-		- Make requests to an OpenID Connect Client Registration Endpoint and parse the responses.
+		- Make requests to an OpenID Connect Client Registration Endpoint and process the responses.

 		- Make requests to an OpenID Connect End-Session (Logout) Endpoint.